mivanov/editkit/docs/html/_sources/customizing.txt

-Customizing your localwiki's appearance
+Customizing your EditKit's appearance
 =======================================

-It's possible to completely customize the appearance and some of the behavior of the LocalWiki software without having to dig into the underlying code.
+It's possible to completely customize the appearance and some of the behavior of the EditKit software without having to dig into the underlying code.
 You can do this by customizing the site's CSS, the site's templates, and by creating entirely new themes.